radiantearth/stac-api-spec/fragments/filter/README.md

 - Filter (`https://api.stacspec.org/v1.0.0-beta.4/item-search#filter:filter`) defines the Queryables mechanism and parameters `filter-lang`, `filter-crs`, and `filter`.
-- Basic CQL2 (`https://api.stacspec.org/v1.0.0-beta.4/item-search#filter:basic-cql2`) defines the basic operations allowed in the query language used for the `filter` parameter defined by Filter.
+- Basic CQL (`https://api.stacspec.org/v1.0.0-beta.4/item-search#filter:basic-cql`) defines the basic operations allowed in the query language used for the `filter` parameter defined by Filter.
 This includes logical operators (`AND`, `OR`, `NOT`), comparison operators (`=`, `<>`, `<`, `<=`, `>`, `>=`), and `IS NULL`.
 The comparison operators are allowed against string, numeric, boolean, and datetime types.
-- Item Search Filter (`https://api.stacspec.org/v1.0.0-beta.4/item-search#filter:item-search-filter`) binds the Filter and Basic CQL2 conformance classes to apply to the Item Search endpoint (`/search`).
+- Item Search Filter (`https://api.stacspec.org/v1.0.0-beta.4/item-search#filter:item-search-filter`) binds the Filter and Basic CQL conformance classes to apply to the Item Search endpoint (`/search`).
 This class is the correlate of the OAFeat CQL Features
-  Filter class that binds Filter and Basic CQL2 to the Features resource (`/collections/{cid}/items`).
+  Filter class that binds Filter and Basic CQL to the Features resource (`/collections/{cid}/items`).

 The implementation **must** support at least one of the "CQL2 Text" or "CQL2 JSON" conformance classes that define the CQL format used in the filter parameter:

-- CQL2 Text (`https://api.stacspec.org/v1.0.0-beta.4/item-search#filter:cql2-text`) defines that the CQL2 Text format is supported by Item Search
+- CQL2 Text (`https://api.stacspec.org/v1.0.0-beta.4/item-search#filter:cql-text`) defines that the CQL2 Text format is supported by Item Search
-- CQL JSON (`https://api.stacspec.org/v1.0.0-beta.4/item-search#filter:cql2-json`) defines that the CQL JSON format is supported by Item Search
+- CQL JSON (`https://api.stacspec.org/v1.0.0-beta.4/item-search#filter:cql-json`) defines that the CQL JSON format is supported by Item Search

 If both are advertised as being supported, it is only required that both be supported for GET query parameters, and that only that CQL JSON be supported for POST JSON requests.
 It is recommended that clients use CQL2 Text in GET requests and